How to control and steer calls with Call Automation

 Redirect a call

-You can choose to redirect an incoming call to one or more endpoints without answering it.
-Redirecting a call will remove your application's ability to control the call using Call Automation.
+You can choose to redirect an incoming call to another endpoint without answering it.
+Redirecting a call removes your application's ability to control the call using Call Automation.

 string incomingCallContext = "<IncomingCallContext_From_IncomingCall_Event>";

-To redirect the call to a phone number, set the target to be PhoneNumberIdentifier.
+To redirect the call to a phone number, construct the target and caller ID with PhoneNumberIdentifier.

 No events are published for redirect.
-If the target is a Communication Services user or a phone number owned by your resource, it will generate a new IncomingCall event with 'to' field set to the target you specified.
+If the target is a Communication Services user or a phone number owned by your resource, it generates a new IncomingCall event with 'to' field set to the target you specified.

 When your application answers a call or places an outbound call to an endpoint, that endpoint can be transferred to another destination endpoint.
-Transferring a 1:1 call will remove your application from the call and hence remove its ability to control the call using Call Automation.
+Transferring a 1:1 call removes your application from the call and hence remove its ability to control the call using Call Automation.
+The call invite to the target will display the caller ID of the endpoint being transferred.
+Providing a custom caller ID is not supported.

 var transferDestination = new CommunicationUserIdentifier("<user_id>");